 Boykin said his company was beginning to experience growing pains at its current leased location at 1333 Belfast Ave.
 That’s in an industrial park just off Bradley Park Drive and near where Char-Broil formerly assembled outdoor grills.
 Path-Tec’s lease was expiring at the end of this year.

-The company had a hard time initially finding suitable space and had been looking at property in Alabama as well.
+The specimen management company had a hard time initially finding suitable space and had been looking at property in Alabama as well.
 When the former Litho-Krome property became available, the chamber economic team told Path-Tech about it, with site visits ultimately leading to a deal.
 Boykin said the climate-controlled production environment and top-notch office space were key selling points.

 “We worked closely with them to make that happen.
 So it was a win-win for everyone,” he said.
 “It will be a great showplace to bring customers in and present our products and services.”